View our latest video which explains the main findings of the MATCH study so far:

-- Better understand the process of maintaining, increasing, and decreasing physical activity during the transition from childhood to adolescence;
+- Better understand the process of maintaining, increasing, and decreasing physical activity during the transitions from childhood to adolescence to adulthood.

-- Describe the association between theory driven factors and adherence to different types of physical activity in youth;
+- Describe the association between theory driven factors and adherence to different types of physical activity in youth and young adults;

 - Test if the association between theory-based factors and change in different types of physical activity is mediated by other factors.